 NIOSH has set the REL at 85 decibels or less for an eight-hour period or less.
 Basically, workers should not be exposed to noise that exceeds 85 decibels, preferably for any length of time and certainly not for over eight hours.
 Besides loud noises, ototoxic chemicals, such as organic solvents and asphyxiants, may also have an effect on a worker’s hearing.

 Prevention is the best treatment method for occupational hearing loss.
 Health and safety professionals use the Hierarchy of Control to regulate noise levels.
 The most effective method within the hierarchy is eliminating the hazardous noise.
-This is followed by replacing, controlling, setting time limits, and finally the least effective method, utilizing personal protective equipment.
+This is followed by replacing, controlling, setting time limits, and finally, the least effective method, utilizing personal protective equipment.
 If a worker’s hearing is too far gone, they may eventually require hearing aids.

 Occupational Heat Illness

 A harmful occupational disease for those who work in direct sunlight or in hot, non-ventilated areas, heat illness can vary in seriousness depending on exposure.
-When workers are exposed to heat for long periods of time or intense heat for shorter periods, they may develop a heat illness such as stroke, exhaustion or cramps.
+When workers are exposed to heat for long periods of time or an intense heat for shorter periods, they may develop a heat illness such as stroke, exhaustion, or cramps.

 Innovating Occupational Disease Prevention

 There are always new methods to prevent and mitigate dangers, including occupational disease, in the workplace.
 Some people find they have an interest in problem-solving; a major skill required by health and safety professionals.
 For these people, working for organizations like OSHA or NIOSH may provide a fulfilling and promising career in preventing occupational diseases.